LarsenDR/Radio-Docs/ka9q-radio-inferstructure.md

 ---

-# Services
+# Inferstructure

-This is a list of the iq radio services that are currently used with the ka9q-radio software.
+This is a list of the iq radio infastructure that are currently used with the ka9q-radio software.

 ---